thejaswin123/AI-voice-assistant/README.md

 ## To install
 if you get error installing pyaudio you can refer link [lfd](https://www.lfd.uci.edu/~gohlke/pythonlibs/)
-* pip install pyttsx3
+* '''pip install pyttsx3'''
-* pip install os
+* '''pip install os'''
-* pip install pyautogui
+* '''pip install pyautogui'''
-* pip install SpeechRecognition
+* '''pip install SpeechRecognition'''
-* pip install pyaudio
+* '''pip install pyaudio'''
-* pip install pyjokes
+* '''pip install pyjokes'''
-* pip install psutil
+* '''pip install psutil'''

 ## license
 This project is under the mit license

+** you can contact me for help at [linkedin]()